pau-arandia/REST-API-example/README.md

     ```

     This will create a file called "requirements.txt" on the project's main folder which contains all the libraries and packages installed through `pip` in the environment that is currently active (the one we previously named `env`).

+    As mentioned above, environments are not portable, so the best tool for other developers to work under the same conditions that your project was developed in is to provide this text file including all libraries and its versions.

     Also, the following command will give us a list of all the dependencies that are currently found within the active environment: